When I was growing up, there was no option:

 Though pushed deeply into denial.

-My self-hatred, lurking in a fog of confusion, continually dampened my
+My self-hatred, lurking in a fog of confusion, continually dampened my spirit.

 I sought a sorry redemption in the religion that condemned me.